zzDRT/PredictiveModeling/pm_service_api_batch.md

 with content_type "multipart/form-data" passing the file in the request.

-The unique name used (file ID in PUT call) is what you will reference in a DELETE call to the file API as well as the model reference in your job definitions.
-Note, the namespace of files used in your jobs is totally in your control – so the PUT of a file under the same <file ID> implicitly replaces the current copy held.
+The unique name used (`file ID` in a `PUT` call) is what you will reference in a `DELETE` call to the file API as well as the model reference in your job definitions.
+Note that the namespace of files used in your jobs is totally in your control.
+The `PUT` command of a file under the same `file ID` implicitly replaces the current copy.

-You may GET a list of all files uploaded for your jobs by omitting the <file ID>, or retrieve a specific file by GET with its ID.
-You may also DELETE an uploaded file (this will, of course, cause errors in any pending job execution that references the file).
+To generate a list of all files uploaded for your jobs, use a `GET` command, but omit the `file ID` parameter.
+To retrieve a specific file, use a `GET` command with the `file ID` parameter.
+You may also delete an uploaded file by issuing a `DELETE` command.
+This causes errors in any pending job execution that references the file.

 Request example: